course-files/MIT8107-Docker-Lab5-DataEngineering/README.md

 ![TechnologyStack](https://github.com/course-files/MIT8107-Docker-Lab5-DataEngineering/assets/137632706/51ddb9cb-4b87-42eb-9adc-53356a18917a)

 _Apache®️, Apache Kafka, Kafka, the Kafka logo and other trademarks or logos are registered trademarks or logos.
-No endorsement by The Apache Software Foundation or other organizations is implied by the use of these marks.
+No endorsement by The Apache Software Foundation or other organizations is implied by the use of these marks or logos.
 This is meant for educational purposes only._